toxicity1985/atoum-documentation/source/fr/asserters/object.inc.rst

 isNotInstanceOf
 ===============

-``isNotInstanceOf`` vérifie qu'un objet n'est pas :
+``isNotInstanceOf`` check that an object is not:

-* une instance de la classe donnée,
+* an instance of the given class,
-* une sous-classe de la classe donnée (abstraite ou non),
+* a subclass from the given class (abstract or not),
-* une instance d'une classe qui implémente l'interface donnée.
+* an instance of class that implements a given interface.

 .. code-block:: php